 All over the world businesses, big or small, local or global are turning to e-learning as a means of imparting effective learning.
 The advantages of e-learning are:

-- No need to spare all employees at the same time.
+- No need to allocate all employees at the same time for training and leave your facility unmanned.
 The employee can choose time and place of learning.

 - It can be self paced and if need be can be run again and again till employee is confidently well versed in the subject.